Joshua Dufek: 2022

 Dufek racing in the 2022 Formula Regional European Championship at the Red Bull Ring.

 Having taken part in post-season testing with MP Motorsport and Van Amersfoort Racing at the end of 2021, Dufek signed for the latter team to compete in the Formula Regional European Championship, driving alongside Levente Révész and Kas Haverkort.
 Before the season, the Swiss driver competed in the first three rounds of the Formula Regional Asian series for Hitech Grand Prix, amassing two rookie podiums, ending 18th in the standings.
 The start to his campaign in the European championship would prove trickier, as Dufek scored just two points in the first ten races, far from teammate Haverkort.
-However, a sudden upturn in form at the Hungaroring round with strong points finishes, followed by a double podium at the Red Bull Ring after the summer break, propelled the Swiss driver into the top 10 in the standings and rookie title contention.
+However, a sudden upturn in form at the Hungaroring round with strong points finishes, followed by a double podium at the Red Bull Ring after the summer break, propelled Dufek into the top-ten in the standings and rookie title contention.
 Dufek arrived at the season finale at Mugello tenth in the standings, 11 points off rookie leader Leonardo Fornaroli.
-He put pressure on the Italian with a podium in race one and a front row start in race two, but a late mistake fighting with Hadrien David saw him drop three positions and eventually miss out on the rookie championship by 4 points.
+He put pressure on the Italian with a podium in race one and a front row start in race two, but a late mistake fighting with Hadrien David saw him drop three positions and eventually miss out on the rookie championship by four points.
 This was, however, enough of a points haul for Dufek to leapfrog MP Motorsport's Mari Boya and secure ninth place in the final overall standings.

 2023

 At the start of 2023, Dufek raced in the 2023 Formula Regional Middle East Championship with PHM Racing.
 He would go on to take his first Formula Regional victory at Kuwait Motor Town, only to have it stripped away due to a technical irregularity.
 He finished the season sixth in the standings with two podiums to his name.

 Dufek remained with Van Amersfoort Racing for the 2023 Formula Regional European Championship.
 Despite a maiden pole position at the Hungaroring, Dufek experienced a drop in speed due to what he described as a "recalcitrant engine", and opted to pull out of his contract during the summer break.
-He sat 9th in the standings at the time.
+He sat ninth in the standings at the time.
 By the end of the season, Dufek had dropped to 13th in the overall standings, having scored 52 points.